-- Learn how model methods work in general and how to access built-in methods and objects
+- Learn how methods work in general and how to access built-in methods and objects

-- Read about using model methods in preprocessing to create a randomized geometry
+- Read about using methods in preprocessing to create a randomized geometry

 - See a COMSOL app for stress analysis of a pressure vessel, where a similar strategy has been used in elastoplastic analysis